 My mantra since this crisis has been flexibility, vulnerability and kindness.
 My team is on the frontline and I’m really proud of the strength and resilience they have shown through all this.
 When I compare their public service to the work of doctors, nurses, teachers and police, my team are modest.
 But we’re here serving the most vulnerable demographic – that’s 400,000 people in South Australia – who rely on us to keep them informed.
 We may finish our days exhausted, but we’re proud of what we're achieving.

-Hear more about SA Health’s Office for Ageing Well’s story and how they’re using technology to build trust and serve the community at their upcoming webinar: How SA Health are Digitally Engaging with Senior Citizens.
+Hear more about SA Health’s Office for Ageing Well’s story and how they’re using technology to build trust and serve the community in their on-demand webinar: How SA Health are Digitally Engaging with Senior Citizens.